Leave Her to Heaven: Plot

 Danny's death is presumed an accident, and Ellen feigns sympathy.
 After settling at their home in Bar Harbor, Richard is despondent.
 At Ruth's suggestion, Ellen becomes pregnant in an attempt to please Richard, but later confesses to Ruth that she does not want the child, likening it to a "little beast".

 One afternoon, Ellen throws herself down a staircase to induce a miscarriage.
 She succeeds, and after recovering in the hospital, accuses Ruth of being in love with Richard, citing a dedication in his new novel that alludes to her.
 Ruth rebukes Ellen by accusing her of causing the misery that has befallen the family.
 Richard overhears the argument, and confronts Ellen for the deaths of Danny and of their unborn child.
 Ellen admits without remorse to having let Danny drown, and cruelly tells Richard she would do it again if given the chance.
 Angered, Richard leaves Ellen, but does not pursue criminal action as he does not believe there is sufficient evidence.

 An enraged Ellen sends a letter to Russell, who is now the county district attorney, in which she accuses Ruth of plotting to murder her.
 While on a picnic with Ruth and her mother several days later, Ellen secretly poisons herself with sugar laced with arsenic, which sends her into multiple organ failure over several days.
 When Richard visits Ellen on her deathbed, she requests in his confidence that she be cremated, and that he scatter her ashes where she spread her father's in New Mexico, which he agrees to do.

 After Ellen dies, Ruth has her remains cremated at Richard's instruction.
 She is subsequently charged with Ellen's murder, the case prosecuted by Russell.
 During the trial, Russell proposes that Ruth plotted to kill Ellen so she and Richard could be together, and frames Ruth's cremation of Ellen as a calculated decision to prevent an autopsy.

 A recalcitrant Richard testifies regarding Ellen's psychopathic jealousy, insisting that she made her own suicide appear as a murder to punish him and Ruth.
-Ruth is ultimately acquitted, but he is sentenced to two years imprisonment as an accessory in Danny's death, as he withheld his knowledge of Ellen's actions.
+Ruth is ultimately acquitted, but Richard is sentenced to two years imprisonment as an accessory in Danny's death, as he withheld his knowledge of Ellen's actions.
 After completing his sentence, Richard returns to his lodge, where he is welcomed lovingly by Ruth.